surhudm/py-coda/README.md

 # py-coda
-Python routines for MCMC diagnostics using the excellent MCMC diagnostic tools from R.
+Python bindings for Monte Carlo Markov chain (MCMC) diagnostics using the coda package in R

 Installation:
 =============